sh4d0wlesss/sh4d0wlesss.github.io/_posts/2024-01-01-Mobile Hacking Lab-Config-Editor-Challenge-Writeup.md

 We can run code remotely with small yaml file :)

 Sad note: 😔
 - I have tried lots of payloads to get reverse shell but i failed.
 [As mentioned here](https://stackoverflow.com/questions/25199307/unable-using-runtime-exec-to-execute-shell-command-echo-in-android-java-code), exec function does not execute [shell builtins](https://www.networkworld.com/article/967046/how-to-identify-shell-builtins-aliases-and-executable-files-on-linux-systems.html), it executes executables and for getting reverse shell i need to pass string array to constructor.
 Also i tried payloads with ${IFS} but they didn't work.
-If you can create working reverse shell payload please dm me on twitter or linkedin👀
+If you can create working reverse shell payload please dm me on twitter or linkedin
 - In this example we have a class that executes commands but in real world scenario i dont know how i can get remote code execution on android app with this vulnerability.
 If you can get rce on this challenge with another method, please dm me 👀

 Thanks for reading!
 See you in next writeups :)